 Like Richter, Beck makes frequent use of sequential patterns built around the contrapuntal interplay of voices.
 There is a good deal of imitative writing in the symphonies but little or nothing in the way of strict counterpoint.
 The rhythmic independence of the voices serves both to animate the texture and to provide another level of contrast.
 In this it is analogous to Beck's handling of the orchestra in which he makes frequent use of antiphonal effects between the wind choir and the strings.
 This is also encountered on the structural level in the Minuet movements where Minuet II (the 'Trio') often has its thematic material assigned to the winds with the strings relegated to a simple accompanying role.
-Having achieved so much by the mid-1760s it is surprising that Beck lost interest in the genre.

 The symphonies of Opp.
 3 and 4 display a rare level of compositional finish and an expressive intensity that elevates them above all but the finest symphonies of their time.
-Had he continued to compose symphonies throughout his career he might well have produced works to rival those of his great Viennese contemporaries.